Elcaten/otp-buddy/README.md

 # OTP Buddy

-OTP Buddy is a cross-browser extension that helps you fetch one-time passwords (OTPs) from recent emails and copy them quickly.
+OTP Buddy is a cross-browser extension that helps you preview, copy and fill one-time passwords (OTPs) from your recent emails.
+It currently supports Fastmail and Gmail

-It currently supports Fastmail and Gmail as providers, with a popup workflow focused on speed: review recent messages, copy parsed OTPs, or preview sanitized email HTML.

 ## Visual Tour